Find schools that offer these popular programs

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics in 2014 projects opportunities in radiotherapy to grow much faster than average until 2024, with 14% growth predicted.
+The U.S. Bureau of Labor Statistics in 2016 projects opportunities in radiotherapy to grow faster than average until 2026, with 13% growth predicted.
 The aging population and the rising rates of some types of cancer unfortunately ensure a need for radiation therapists.
-The Bureau also reports the median annual income of a radiation therapist as $80,220 in 2015.
+The Bureau also reports the median annual income of a radiation therapist as $80,570 in 2017.

 Alternate Career Options